-This proxy is solicited on Behalf of the Board of Directors for the Annual Meeting of Stockholders on July 29, 2013 at 10:00 a.m.
+This proxy is solicited on Behalf of the Board of Directors for the Annual Meeting of Stockholders on August 5, 2014 at 10:00 a.m.
 (Eastern Daylight Time).

-Important Notice Regarding the Availability of Proxy Materials for the Stockholders Meeting to be held on July 29, 2013: The Proxy Statement, Proxy Card and the 2013 Annual Report to Stockholders are available at the Investors tab of www.prestigebrands.com.
+Important Notice Regarding the Availability of Proxy Materials for the Stockholders Meeting to be held on August 5, 2014: The Proxy Statement, Proxy Card and the 2014 Annual Report to Stockholders are available at the Investors tab of www.prestigebrands.com.

-The undersigned hereby appoints Ronald M. Lombardi and Samuel C. Cowley, and each of them, lawful agents and proxies with full power of substitution, to represent and to vote as designated below, all shares of common stock of PRESTIGE BRANDS HOLDINGS, INC. held by the undersigned at the close of business on June 10, 2013, at the Annual Meeting of Stockholders to be held on July 29, 2013 at 10:00 a.m.
+The undersigned hereby appoints Ronald M. Lombardi and Samuel C. Cowley, and each of them, lawful agents and proxies with full power of substitution, to represent and to vote as designated below, all shares of common stock of PRESTIGE BRANDS HOLDINGS, INC. held by the undersigned at the close of business on June 12, 2014, at the Annual Meeting of Stockholders to be held on August 5, 2014 at 10:00 a.m.
 (Eastern Daylight Time) at 660 White Plains Road, Tarrytown, NY 10591, and at any postponement or adjournment thereof, on all matters coming before said meeting.

 This proxy, when properly executed, will be voted in the manner directed by the undersigned stockholder.
 If no direction is made, this proxy will be voted FOR all nominees in Proposal 1 and FOR Proposals 2, 3 and 4.
 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.
 To attend the Annual Meeting and vote in person, please see "Who may attend the Annual Meeting?" and "How do I vote?" in the Proxy Statement.
-WHETHER OR NOT YOU PLAN TO ATTEND THE MEETING, PLEASE VOTE, DATE AND SIGN THIS PROXY CARD ON THE REVERSE SIDE AND PROMPTLY RETURN THIS PROXY CARD IN THE ENCLOSED ENVELOPE.
-OR VOTE BY TELEPHONE OR THE INTERNET.
+WHETHER OR NOT YOU PLAN TO ATTEND THE MEETING, PLEASE VOTE, DATE AND SIGN THIS PROXY CARD ON THE REVERSE SIDE AND PROMPTLY RETURN THIS PROXY CARD IN THE ENCLOSED ENVELOPE, OR VOTE BY TELEPHONE OR THE INTERNET. ● Non-Voting ItemsChange of Address - Please print new address below.